appscode/blog/content/post/loki-setup-kubedb/index.md

 To learn more about loki components, please visit [here](https://grafana.com/docs/loki/latest/fundamentals/architecture/components/).

 Note: You can also run Loki as a single binary or as a simple scalable mode.
-But for Kubernetes, it is recommended to install Loki in mircoservice mode to run it in scale.
+But for Kubernetes, it is recommended to install Loki in microservice mode to run it on scale.

 ## Promtail